valdisvi/JAMAL/README.md

 4. Added restart server options that allows client to stop and start server with new settings remotely.

-5.Server now can exchange client cut text with _JAMAL_ client.
+5. Server now can exchange client cut text with _JAMAL_ client.

 6. Now it is possible to add optional server password.
 Everyone connecting to will have to provide valid password